MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-playback.md

 00007ff9`31ed0894 c3              ret
 ```

+TBD- Why did we skip over E:2 in the example above?

 ## !tt navigation commands

 Provide a time position in any of the following formats to travel to that point in time.